codex-storage/codex-docs/ko/codex/terms-of-use.md

 ### 7) Indemnity

-You shall indemnify us and hold us harmless from and against any and all claims, damages and expenses, including attorneys’ fees, arising from or related to your use of the Website, the content on the Website, including without limitation your violation of these Website Terms of Use.
+You shall indemnify us and hold us harmless from and against any and all claims, damages and expenses, including attorneys' fees, arising from or related to your use of the Website, the content on the Website, including without limitation your violation of these Website Terms of Use.

 ### 8) Modifications